 Looking for minimum wage rates by state?
 Click here to view the minimum wage chart by state.

-There are a few exceptions in which employers may pay their workers a special minimum wage.
+There are a few exceptions in which employers may pay workers a special minimum wage.

 Exceptions may apply to the following:

-Under the Fair Labor Standards Act (FLSA), employers of businesses with tipped employees who meet certain eligibility requirements for the tip credit may credit towards satisfaction of the minimum wage tips up to the amount of allowable FLSA tip credit of 2003.
+Under the Fair Labor Standards Act (FLSA), employers of businesses with tipped employees meeting certain eligibility requirements for the tip credit may credit towards satisfaction of the minimum wage tips up to the amount of the allowable FLSA tip credit of 2003.
 In this case, the employer must pay tipped employees a direct wage.

-If an employer is to pay tipped employees a direct wage, the direct wage is calculated as equal to the current minimum wage of $13.00 minus the 2003 tip credit of $3.02.
-As of 2024, the employer must pay employees a direct hourly wage rate of $9.98.
+If an employer is to pay tipped employees a direct wage, the direct wage is calculated as equal to the current minimum wage of $14.00 minus the 2003 tip credit of $3.02.
+The employer must pay employees a direct hourly wage rate of $10.98.

 The state of Florida recognizes the federal overtime regulations set forth by the FLSA.
 If an employee works more than 40 hours in an average seven-day workweek, the employee is to receive an overtime rate of 1.5x of the employee's regular hourly rate.

-Despite the Florida state minimum wage being set to $13 per hour, there are circumstances in which certain exemptions and special cases apply.
+Despite the Florida state minimum wage being set to $14 per hour, certain exemptions and special cases apply under federal law.

 Florida does not require employers to give specific meal or rest breaks to adult employees.
 However, employers that offer employees breaks must adhere to the specific guidelines set forth by the FLSA regarding meal and rest breaks.

 For compliance with Florida labor laws, employers must visibly display the Florida minimum wage in a conspicuous location that all employees have access to in the workplace.
 The state makes available a Florida Minimum Wage Notice that can be used.
-However, it's typical this is done through an all-in-one Florida Labor Law Poster to cover all the required state and federal labor law postings.
+An all-in-one Florida Labor Law Poster will cover all the required state and federal labor law postings.

 If an employee has not received the lawful minimum wage, the employer must be notified by the employee of the claim.
 After giving the employer 15 days to resolve the issue of unpaid wages, an employee can bring a civil action lawsuit against the employer.